peteroupc/peteroupc.github.io/colorgen.md

 A very rough approximation of an RGB color (`color`) to a CMYK color involves generating `k = Min(1.0 - color[0], 1.0 - color[1], 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximation of a CMYK color (`color`) to an RGB color involves generating `[(1 - color[0]) * ik, (1 - color[1]) * ik, (1 - color[2]) * ik]`, where `ik = 1 - color[3]`.

+Printing systems that use mixtures of inks other than cyan, magenta, yellow, and black are often proprietary and usually not of general interest to programmers.

 <sup id=Note6>(6)</sup> A [Working Draft](http://www.w3.org/TR/2016/WD-css-color-4-20160705/#hex-notation) of the CSS Color Module Level 4 mentions two additional formats, namely&mdash;

 - an 8-digit format, consisting of "#" followed by two base-16 digits each for the red, green, blue, and alpha components, respectively, and